gsam95/gsam95/Kafka/FinalReport.md

 _I visualized hourly pollution concentrations to analyze patterns over time_

 - As the visual below show, around Nov-Dec 2004, pollutant level were unusually high.
-It would be interesting to connect it to events at the time (earthquakes, waste dumping, air flow patterns) that could have contributed to this
+It would be interesting to connect it to events at the time (like earthquakes, waste dumping, air flow patterns) that could have contributed to this

    ![newplot](https://github.com/user-attachments/assets/132174c7-defe-441c-8aaf-d7d6d73dc021)